T

 Insider tips

-• Utilize Seattle's public transportation, including buses and light rail, to navigate the city efficiently.
+• Utilize Seattle's public transit, including buses and light rail, to navigate the city efficiently.

-• Be prepared for hills, especially in neighborhoods like Capitol Hill.
+• Be prepared for hills, particularly when exploring neighborhoods like Queen Anne or Capitol Hill.

 Packing highlights

-• Waterproof jacket and umbrella (Seattle's rain is frequent)
+• Waterproof jacket or umbrella (Seattle's weather can be unpredictable)

 • Comfortable walking shoes